visualGravitySense/visualGravitySense/README.md

 > [!IMPORTANT]
 > Key Points: Please note that the main focus of the project is on **innovative design** and **user experience**, as well as using **modern frameworks and tools**.

-> [!WARNING]
-> Important Note: We will be using **version control** (Git), so a good level of experience with GitHub and Git is required.

-> [!CAUTION]
-> Attention: Programmers and designers should be ready for fast adaptation and meeting tight deadlines.
-Flexibility and teamwork skills are essential.

  <br>